MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.TrafficManager/v1.0.11/Enable-AzureRmTrafficManagerProfile.md

 ## DESCRIPTION
 The **Enable-AzureRmTrafficManagerProfile** cmdlet enables an Azure Traffic Manager profile.

-You can use the pipeline operator to pass a **TrafficManagerProfile** object to this cmdlet or you can pass a **TrafficManagerProfile** object in the **TrafficManagerProfile** parameter.
+You can use the pipeline operator to pass a **TrafficManagerProfile** object to this cmdlet or you can pass a **TrafficManagerProfile** object in the *TrafficManagerProfile* parameter.
-Alternatively, you can specify the profile by using the **Name** and **ResourceGroupName** parameters.
+Alternatively, you can specify the profile by using the *Name* and *ResourceGroupName* parameters.

 ## EXAMPLES

 ### Example 1: Enable a profile specified by name
 ```
-Enable-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
+PS C:\> Enable-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
 ```

-This example enables the profile named "ContosoProfile" in the "ResourceGroup11" resource group.
+This command enables the profile named "ContosoProfile" in the "ResourceGroup11" resource group.

 ### Example 2: Enable a profile by using the pipeline
 ```
-Get-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11" | Enable-AzureRmTrafficManagerProfile
+PS C:\> Get-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11" | Enable-AzureRmTrafficManagerProfile
 ```

-This example gets the specified profile and then passes that profile to the **Enable-AzureRmTrafficManagerProfile** cmdlet by using the pipeline operator.
+This command gets the specified profile and then passes that profile to the **Enable-AzureRmTrafficManagerProfile** cmdlet by using the pipeline operator.

 ## PARAMETERS